NREL-Sienna/PowerNetworkMatrices.jl/docs/src/tutorials/tutorial_PTDF_matrix.md

 ```

 By default the "KLU" method is selected, which appeared to require significant less time and memory with respect to "Dense".
-Please note that either the `KLU` or `Dense` method isi used, the resultig `PTDF` matrix is stored as a dense one.
+Please note that either the `KLU` or `Dense` method is used, the resulting `PTDF` matrix is stored as a dense one.

 ## Evaluating the `PTDF` matrix considering distributed slack bus

 Whenever needed, the `PTDF` matrix can be computed with a distributed slack bus.
-To do so, a vecotr of type `Vector{Float64}` needs to be defined, specifying the weights for each bus of the system.
+To do so, a vector of type `Vector{Float64}` needs to be defined, specifying the weights for each bus of the system.
 These weights identify how the load on the slakc bus is redistributed accross the system.

 ``` @repl tutorial_PTDF_matrix
 # consider equal distribution accross each bus for this example